 - a.
-Fraud and Corruption Prevention Rule;
+Fraud and Corruption Control Policy;

 - b.
 Fraud and Corruption Control Plan;

 - c.
-Public Interest Disclosures Policy; and
+Public Interest Disclosure and Whistleblower Policy; and

 - d.
-Public Interest Disclosures Procedures.
+Public Interest Disclosure Procedures.

-(84) The Public Interest Disclosures Policy, in addition to corrupt conduct and maladministration also refers to serious and substantial waste of public money and government information contravention.

-(85) The Fraud and Corruption Prevention Rule and Fraud and Corruption Control Plan require staff to report instances of corrupt conduct and maladministration to the Director Audit & Risk.
-The Director Audit & Risk is also the Disclosure Coordinator under the Public Interest Disclosure Policy and Procedures, which is the primary position to which Public Interest Disclosures can be made.
+- (84) The Public Interest Disclosure and Whistleblower Policy, in addition to corrupt conduct and maladministration also refers to serious and substantial waste of public money and government information contravention. - (85) The Fraud and Corruption Control Policy and Fraud and Corruption Control Plan require staff to report instances of corrupt conduct and maladministration to the Director Audit and Risk.
+The Director Audit and Risk is also the Disclosure Coordinator under the Public Interest Disclosure and Whistleblower Policy and the Public Interest Disclosure Procedures, which is the primary position to which Public Interest Disclosures can be made.